TheScienceMuseum/heritage-connector-demos/2_bookmarklet/README.md

 A bookmarklet to show connections from one page its direct connections in the graph.
 Meant to be a quick way to prototype future collection website widgets.

-We give thanks to [Roderic Page](https://github.com/rdmpage) for his work for the [TANC Heritage PIDs](https://tanc-ahrc.github.io/HeritagePIDs/) project, which inspired the idea and the code for this.
+We thank [Roderic Page](https://github.com/rdmpage) for his work for the [TANC Heritage PIDs](https://tanc-ahrc.github.io/HeritagePIDs/) project, which inspired the idea and the code for this.

 ![Screenshot of working bookmarklet](screenshot.gif)